menu

 Demographics

-The per capita income in Waynesville in 2022 was $32,544, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $130,176 for a family of four.
+The per capita income in Waynesville in 2022 was $23,109, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $92,436 for a family of four.
+However, Waynesville contains both very wealthy and poor people as well.
+Waynesville also has one of the higher rates of people living in poverty in the nation, with 38.51% of its population below the federal poverty line.

 The most common language spoken in Waynesville is English.
 Other important languages spoken here include Italian and German/Yiddish.